Escape over a saddle by coloured noise: theory and numerics: Abstract

-Stochastic dynamical systems allow modelling of transitions induced by disturbances, in particular from an attracting equilibrium and crossing the stable manifold of a saddle.
-In the small-noise limit, the probability of such transitions is governed by a large deviation principle.
-We illustrate a computational approach—the Method of Division—for approximating rare transition events, including their most likely paths, transition rates, and associated probabilities.
-To cater for realistic applications, we allow unbounded time, coloured and degenerate forcing.
-Its effectiveness is demonstrated on two examples: an inverted double-well potential and a simplified roll–heave ship capsize model. \\ { \textbf{Keywords}: Large Deviation Principle; Filtered Noise; Hamiltonian Optimal Control; Stochastic Dynamical System}
+Stochastic dynamical systems allow modelling of transitions induced by random disturbances, in particular from an attracting equilibrium and crossing the stable manifold of a saddle.
+While the small-noise limit is well-described by the large deviation principle, existing computational methods often struggle with stochastic forcings any more complicated than non-degenerate Gaussian white noise, and with unbounded time-intervals.
+The primary innovations of this work are extending the framework to cater for coloured and degenerate forcing and unbounded time-horizons — scenarios that are physically realistic but numerically challenging.
+We cater for degenerate noise by using the Hamiltonian optimal control method.
+We cater for a class of coloured noises by using linear filters on white noise.
+We cater for infinite time-horizon by introducing the Method of Division (MOD), a novel computational approach for approximating rare transition events, including their most likely paths and the exponential scaling laws of their transition rates.
+The effectiveness of MOD and the above approaches to coloured noise, is demonstrated by illustration on two examples: an inverted double-well potential and a simplified roll–heave model for ship capsize.